f5devcentral/f5-agility-labs-waf/docs/waf241/module1-elevated-bot/lab1/lab1.rst

 Lab 1: Elevated Bot Defense
 -------------------------------------------

-We started in the 141 class with a Relaxed or "Signature Only" Bot Defense Profile that did not include any active challenges.
-Now to build on that knowledge, and **Elevate** our security posture, we will create a Balanced Bot Mitigation Profile that includes active JavaScript challenges.
+We started in the 102 class with a Relaxed or "Signature Only" Bot Defense Profile that did not include any active challenges.
+Now to build on that knowledge, and **elevate** our security posture, we will create a Balanced Bot Mitigation Profile that includes active JavaScript challenges.

 **Balanced Mode Bot Profile Template Benefits**